Test & Visualize New Metadata on the App Store & Google Play

 ⚡️ This last indicator is a premium feature for Power plans and above.

-Our App Page Preview and Store Listing Preview will ease your metadata update process.
-Don’t worry about making mistakes – test as many versions as you wish, and take the version that works the best!
+Our App Page Preview and Store Listing Preview will ease your metadata update processes.
+Don’t worry about making mistakes – test as many versions as you wish, and implement the version that works the best!
 With this feature, you can:

-- Test your app texts and visuals and get an instant preview
+- Test your app texts and creatives and get an instant preview.